 My eye puffiness is like clockwork whenever I sleep a little less than I’d like.
 And since that happens to be all the time these days, I have to get creative with how I tackle my under-eye bags.
-Sometimes the simplest tricks are the best tricks!
+Sometimes the simplest tricks are the best ones!

 Ice has long been a staple of skincare lore (remember the ol’ frozen spoon under the eyes?).
-But there’s science behind this one: ice causes the tiny blood vessels to constrict, shrinking swelling tissues and tightening skin.
+But there’s science behind this one: ice causes the tiny blood vessels to constrict, shrinking swelling tissues and tightening the skin.

 DIY Your Own Cold Eye Packs

 Lean into the winter chill, and treat your under-eyes to some TLC with this simple beauty hack: soak a few makeup sponges in a mixture of distilled water, essential oils, and Everclear Grain Alcohol, then place them in the freezer overnight.
 The alcohol helps keep the sponges from freezing solid, leaving you with cold but very pliable and soothing packs to place under tired eyes in the morning.

 The best part?
 The sponges are completely reusable, so you can simply wash them when you’re done and have refreshing eye packs on hand year-round!

 Cold Eye Mask Ingredients

 This may come as a surprise, but Everclear Grain Alcohol is a must-have ingredient for cleaning recipes and homemade beauty concoctions.
 You can use it to make perfume, body sprays, and deodorant, too!